You have heard of Gibbs' rules...Here are Joe's Nuggets

 What started out as some advice for my kids when I taught them to drive evolved into something that is applicable for life in many situations.

 While driving – always know where other drivers are in relation to you and keep an eye on them.
+Always practice defensive driving.
 They may not be as good a driver as you.

 At work – know what your boss’ position is in the company and how well he/she is doing in their position.
 Do your best to help them strengthen that position, at the same time keep your options open.

-On the subway – take mental notes of the situation – situational awareness which will be mentioned in a different nugget.
+On the subway (or anywhere there a a lot of people close together) – take mental notes of the situation – situational awareness which will be mentioned in a different nugget.
 Look at each person around you and let Holy Spirit guide your attention.
 99.99% of the time you will feel safe, it is that .01% that can bite you in the rear.

 When faced with unexpected difficulty, calmness will win the day.

-Losing control while driving, don’t panic.
+Losing control of your vehicle while driving?
+Don’t panic.
 If you are skidding, steer into the skid, but keep your cool.
 If you know what is going on around you, you can steer away from danger safely.
-If you have to make a choice between hitting a person or hitting an animal…always choose to hit the animal, and that includes if your other choice is you hitting an immovable object.
+If you have to make a choice between hitting a person or hitting an animal…always choose to hit the animal, and that includes if your other choice is to hit an immovable object.

-Trouble in a meeting at work – someone being difficult – maybe someone throwing you under the bus.
+Trouble at work – someone being difficult – maybe someone throwing you under the bus?
 Don’t panic – in these situations, good leadership will always want to get at a solution and not play the blame game.
 If you focus on solutions you will come out ahead.
 And, if leadership is looking to play the blame game…get out.

-Trying to get phone service restored due to an outage?
+Trying to get help from customer service?
 Your flight is cancelled?
 Trying to return something you bought?
-Getting tech help from the service desk and they are clueless or don’t speak your language?
+On the phone with the help desk and they are clueless or don’t speak your language?
 Stay calm, it will be OK.
-Put yourself in their shoes – that will help.
+Be nice in those situations, even if they don’t deserve your niceness – you win in the end..

 4 Stages of Alertness